SolCharms/Betelgeuse/README.md

 Notice the same futures contract, but different purchasers.

+And finally one can run

+    dex-cli fetch-all-futures-purchases

+which will return every futures purchase state account for every dex that exists in the program.

-The futures contract can continue to sell in this fractionalized way to any number of users until all tokens are allocated to purchases.
+Regardless, the futures contract can continue to sell in this fractionalized way to any number of users until all tokens are allocated to purchases.

 ## Listing a Purchased Futures Contract